JoeWhelps/JW_Workout_Analysis_App/README.md

 # Workout Analysis App

+### *Note: I have ended my Harper DB subscription so there is only the data analysis system hosted on streamlit with no database connection*

 Streamlit app designed to analyze 3 years of my workout data cleaned into a very large JSON (thousands of lines long) in a HarperDB database.
 Also able to store youtube workout videos.
 Thanks for visiting!